dipalpat/app-accelerator-workshop/README.md

 * If this accelerator is already registered, ensure you change the branch to `transforms-2`
 * We now add another include filter on top of previous lab and add substitution logic to replace `helloworld` references within `pom.xml`.
 Explain the behavior of chain tranform.
 * [View difference from transforms-1 branch](https://github.com/dipalpat/app-accelerator-workshop/compare/transforms-1...transforms-2)

+Proceed to the next lab and checkout `transforms-3` branch.